aaron-wang/competitive-programming-solutions/README.md

 # CP-Solutions
- A collection of my solutions to online judges.
+ A collection of my solutions to online judges. *Exemplar solutions below*

 Generally, C++ solutions are higher quality than Java solutions.